 This policy addresses how Brighton Secondary College aims to prevent, address and respond to student bullying behaviour.
 Brighton Secondary College recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
-These other inappropriate behaviours will be managed in accordance with Student Wellbeing and Engagement Policy and Inclusion and Diversity policy.
+These other inappropriate behaviours will be managed in accordance with our Student Code of Conduct and Student Wellbeing and Engagement Policy and Inclusion and Diversity policy.